Daulaires/LittleCaesars/README.md

 # LittleCaesars
+- pip -r requirements.txt to install the needed things or just `pip install selenium`
 - have google chrome installed and I believe it should work
 - if not troubleshoot and do this ^^^
 ----